 - Does the layer support statistics?

 - Does the layer have map and data capabilities?

-If some of these capabilities aren't met, then you might experience differences in the dashboard authoring experience.
-For instance, if the layer meets the necessary query capabilities, but not the other capabilities listed above, you will see a warning in the Select a layer screen.
+If some of these capabilities are not met, you may experience differences in the dashboard authoring experience.
+For instance, if the layer meets the necessary query capabilities but not the other capabilities listed above, a warning appears in the Select a layer screen.

 Any filters applied to a web map's operational layer or web layer are respected in a dashboard.
-Authors can create design time or runtime filters, that can be applied in addition to any pre-defined filter conditions that might already exist.
+You can create design-time or runtime filters that can be applied in addition to any predefined filter conditions that may already exist.

 Field names and aliases

-Field names are those given to the columns in a layer, and indicate which data the column contains.
+Field names are those given to the columns in a layer and indicate which data the column contains.
 Field aliases allow for an alternate name for a field.
-Whenever a field has an alias defined, dashboards will show that alias when you are viewing a field, such as when choosing a field for a filter condition, or choosing a field to sort features by in the details or list elements.
+Whenever a field has an alias defined, Dashboards shows that alias when you are viewing a field, such as when choosing a field for a filter condition, or choosing a field to sort features by in the details or list elements.
 When an alias is not available, the field name is used.